wp-plugins/relevanssi/readme.txt

 * Mohib Ebrahim for relentless bug hunting.

 == Changelog ==

+= 2.9.6 =
+* Fixed a problem causing "Attempt to modify property of non-object" errors.
+* Fixed a warning message.

 = 2.9.5 =
 * Searching for private posts caused an error message.